-Check out the Volunteer page here on our website, review the positions at a tax site and training required then sign up!
+During the recruitment season (Nov.- early Jan.), check out the Volunteer page here on our website, review the positions at a tax site and training required then sign up!
 An Earn It!
 Keep It!
 Save It! representative will contact you with information on the training required and potential tax sites that meet your needs!

 WHAT ARE THE VOLUNTEER REQUIREMENTS?

 All of our tax preparers and screeners must be trained and certified by the IRS.
 Training class schedules vary by county and begin in December and/or January.
 On average, three to four days of classroom instruction is offered.
 For tax professionals or experienced volunteers, an online training and certification tool is available in November.

 Site operation hours vary by site, but each volunteer is asked to commit to volunteer regularly (at least a 4 hour shift per week), beginning late January through April 15th.

 All of our volunteers need to be comfortable working with a computer.

 Tax Preparer: Tax preparers assist taxpayers with their tax returns during the tax season.
 Volunteers will complete a training course and become IRS certified to prepare taxes.
 Bilingual tax preparers are always in high demand.

 Screener: Screeners are responsible for assisting clients with the intake form and ensuring taxpayers have the correct tax documents and identification.
 This is a critical role as it is the initial point at which important tax return information is gathered and verified.

 Interpreter: Interpreters aid taxpayers by working alongside the tax clients and tax preparers.
 Spanish speaking Volunteers are always needed.
 Training is provided by each tax site.

 Greeter: Greeters welcome tax filers to the tax site during the tax season, and may also inform taxpayers about other available community resources.
 Training is provided by each tax site.